sharoon7171/historyguard-pro/README.md

 - **Encrypted Storage**: All data is encrypted by Chrome's security system
 - **No External Servers**: Nothing is sent to external servers

+> **🔐 For detailed privacy policy and security information, visit our [security documentation](https://www.sqtech.dev/projects/historyguard-pro) on the website!**

 ## ⚡ Performance & Reliability

 ### **Lightweight & Fast**